The 20 Best Kabuki Syndrome Doctors Near Me in Florida, US

 English

-Gifty Bhat is a Medical Genetics provider in Orlando, Florida.
-Dr. Bhat has been practicing medicine for over 3 years and is rated as an Advanced provider by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are Microcephaly, HNRNPH2-Related Disorder, Chromosome 8p Deletion, and Chromosome 6q Duplication.
+Gifty Bhat is a Medical Genetics provider practicing medicine in Orlando, Florida.
+She has been practicing medicine for over 3 years.
+Dr. Bhat is rated as an Advanced provider by MediFind in the treatment of Kabuki Syndrome.
+She is also highly rated in 134 other conditions, according to our data.
+Her clinical expertise encompasses Microcephaly, HNRNPH2-Related Disorder, Chromosome 6q Duplication, and Chromosome 8p Deletion.
+Dr. Bhat is board certified in American Board Of Medical Genetics And Genomics.

 Advanced in Kabuki Syndrome